-When redeeming Offered Bonds as described in the above sections entitled "Special Redemption" and "Optional Redemption," the Authority has complete discretion to select the amounts and maturities of Offered Bonds to be redeemed.
-In so selecting the amounts and maturities of Offered Bonds to be redeemed, the Authority expects to consider such factors as it deems relevant at that time to best achieve its financial and programmatic purposes.
-Such factors may include, but need not be limited to, interest rates and maturities of then Outstanding Rental Housing Bonds and any future legislation and regulations affecting the Rental Housing Bonds, including Tax-Exempt Bonds; however, no assurance can be given as to whether those factors or any other factors will be considered or as to how such factors will be applied in the selection of the Offered Bonds to be redeemed.
+When redeeming the Offered Bonds as described in the above sections entitled "Special Redemption" and "Optional Redemption," the Authority has complete discretion to select the amounts, series or subseries and maturities of such Offered Bonds to be redeemed (subject to the applicable provisions of the Code).
+In so selecting the amounts, series or subseries and maturities of the Offered Bonds to be redeemed, the Authority expects to consider such factors as it deems relevant at that time to best achieve its financial and programmatic purposes.
+Such factors may include, but need not be limited to, interest rates and maturities of then Outstanding Commonwealth Mortgage Bonds, and any future legislation and regulations affecting the Commonwealth Mortgage Bonds, including Tax-Exempt Bonds; however, no assurance can be given as to whether those factors or any other factors will be considered or as to how such factors will be applied in the selection of the Offered Bonds to be redeemed.

-If less than all of a maturity of Offered Bonds is to be redeemed, the Offered Bonds to be redeemed shall be selected by lot in such manner as the Trustee may determine.
+If less than all of a maturity of the Offered Bonds of a series or subseries is to be redeemed, the Offered Bonds to be redeemed shall be selected by lot in such manner as the Trustee may determine.